In No Sense? Nonsense!

 In No Sense?
-Nonsense! is the third full-length album by Art of Noise, recorded in 1987 and released in September that year.
+Nonsense! is the third full-length album by Art of Noise, released in 1987 by China Records.

+Background and recording

 By the time of its recording, the group had been reduced to a duo, with the engineer Gary Langan leaving the previous year; Langan's mix engineering work was taken over by Bob Kraushaar and Ted Hayton for this album, but the music was produced entirely by Anne Dudley and J.J.
 Jeczalik.
 With this album, the group expanded its sound to include rock and orchestral instrumentation, in addition to its trademark sampling.

 Many of the album's tracks are seamlessly segued; ambient soundscapes blend into percussive rhythms, dramatic buildups, melodic string arrangements, clarinet ensemble arrangements, and vocal choruses and chants.
 The sounds of various forms of transport are a recurrent theme.
 Musical motifs from "Dragnet", "Galleons of Stone" and "Ode to Don Jose" recur throughout the album.
 In addition, "Roundabout 727" samples "A Nation Rejects", a B-side from the In Visible Silence album.

+Release

 The original LP and cassette releases end side A with "E.F.L." and resume with "Ode to Don Jose" on side B. For the CD pressings that followed, "Don Jose" and its following track, "A Day at the Races", were swapped.
 To compensate for the change, the field recording from the end of "Don Jose" were appended to "E.F.L." instead.
 Some cassette pressings of this album have the same program recorded on both sides, due to the advantages of C90 tape and the desire to keep the album as one continuous piece.